 A total of 902 new homes were sold during the 12 months that ended in January, up from 886 for the year that ended in December.

-Out of all housing closings, new home closings represented 11.3%.
-This is an increase on a percentage basis, as new home closings were 9.6% of total closings a year ago.
-Closings of new and existing homes declined year-over-year in February after also falling in January year-over-year.
+New home closings accounted for 18.2% of overall housing closings.
+This is better than the 10.6% of closings a year earlier.
+Closings of new and existing homes declined year-over-year in January after also falling in December year-over-year.

 Pricing and Mortgage Trends